 However, according to Forbes.com, the top 5 highest paying states for paramedics are:

 It seems that the highest paying areas are not consistent depending on the sources.
-However, the areas with the higher costs of living generally pay higher wages.
+However, the areas with higher costs of living generally pay higher wages.

 Even though some of these wages are not super high, paramedics and EMTs can supplement their income by working overtime hours, which is very common in the industry.